lozovoyv/my-chia-farm/README.md

 ## Sponsor/support this project

 Developing this project takes a lots of time.
-I will be glad to get your help in developing and keeping this project up to date by pushing PR or buying some time I could spend on this project =).
+I will be glad to get your help in developing and keeping this project up to date.
+Just push PR or buy me some time I could spend on this project =).

 - XCH: xch10v9f4ev5uesp4nlukgydxxk8fhkszwn8kzwr2cjwljwd47f06wqslrmlgx
 - BTC: bc1q6ax4058we962dkqs0vpyvh3y2vp9vkpymyl2t6